Finishing up this month’s Injury of the Month on Exercises for Frozen Shoulder was eye-opening for me.

 #1 – Chronic Conditions Increase Your Risk of Frozen Shoulder

-Tighe 2008 did research on how big of a problem frozen shoulder (adhesive capsulitis) was for diabetics.
+Tighe 2008 researched how big of a problem frozen shoulder (adhesive capsulitis) was for diabetics.

-Diabetics have about a 39% chance of getting frozen shoulder while those that are pre-diabetic have a 33% chance (WoW!).
+People with diabetes have about a 39% chance of getting frozen shoulder, while pre-diabetic people have a 33% chance (WoW!).

-The chances are good if you are diabetic you will get a frozen shoulder.
-If you have any diabetic clients, soon enough you will have a client with frozen shoulder.
+The chances are good.
+If you have diabetes, you will get a frozen shoulder.
+If you have any diabetic clients, you will soon have a frozen shoulder.

 One more thing.
-Doctors that are diagnosing patients with frozen shoulder are performing follow up tests to see if they have diabetes or another systemic disease.
+Doctors diagnosing patients with frozen shoulders perform follow-up tests to see if they have diabetes or another systemic disease.

 Research on Exercises for Frozen Shoulder

-Here are the references for above, if you want go to the source of what I am talking about.
-You can go buy and read all of these research articles.
+Here are the references for the above; if you won’t go to the source of what I am talking about.
+You can buy and read all of these research articles.
 Also, I reviewed another 14 papers on exercises for frozen shoulder in the Frozen Shoulder Solution program:

 - Bal A, Eksioglu E, Gulec B, Aydog E, Gurcay E, Cakci A. (2008).
 Effectiveness of corticosteroid injection in adhesive capsulitis.
 Clin Rehabil.
 2008 Jun;22(6):503-12.